10 Ogilvy Advertising Secrets that Still Work in 2017

 “Training should not be confined to trainees.
 It should be a continuous process, and should include the entire professional staff of the agency.
 The more our people learn, the more useful they can be to our clients.”

-Someone who did AdWords ten years ago?
+Someone who did Google Ads (formerly known as AdWords) ten years ago?
 Obsolete.
 Same goes for SEO.
 And now, simply creating a blog post.

 What works today (and another decade down the line)?
 Knowledge.
 Insight.
 Experience.

 “I had a friend who was the King's surgeon in England.
 One day I asked him what makes a great surgeon.
 He replied, ‘What distinguishes a great surgeon is his knowledge.
 He knows more than other surgeons.
 During an operation he finds something which he wasn't expecting, recognizes it and knows what to do about it.’
 It's the same thing with advertising people.
 The good ones know more.
 How do you get to know more?
 By reading books about advertising.
 By picking the brains of people who know more than you do.
 From the Magic Lanterns.
 And from experience.”

 Soon it’ll be 2020.
 And then… what?

 New advertising channels.
 New ways of doing things.
 New “best practices” that expire 12 months later.

 You can’t prepare for that.
 There’s nothing you can do when machine learning upheaves our industry (because not even the machines know what will happen yet).